Steward's Log — Tag

 Spring acceleration without margin

 We felt the shift all at once.
-What had been manageable became layered, fast, and slightly out of
+What had been manageable became layered, fast, and slightly out of reach.
+The systems didn’t change—we did, trying to keep pace with something that had already decided to move.

 Ferments